TheCrowned/Post-Pay-Counter/readme.txt

 * Personalize user's settings, so that special settings only apply to a particular user.
 Different settings can be made viewable in the stats or hidden depending on your needs.
 * Customizable permissions to prevent your users to see stats and use functions they are not supposed to.
 * Extend with your own custom implementation through hooks, filters and special API features ([learn more](http://postpaycounter.com/add-custom-payment-types-post-pay-counter-stats?utm_source=wprep&utm_medium=link)).
-* And... works with custom post types, narrow your payments only to chosen user groups, and more.
+* And... works with custom post types, narrow your payments only to chosen user groups, supports pagination and sorting, and even more!

 [GitHub repository](https://github.com/TheCrowned/Post-Pay-Counter/) (wanna join us coding?)